Reinstating your membership

 For further assistance about upgrades and transfers, contact Member Services or call 1300 653 113.

-You can request for a change of College by sending us an email to firstname.lastname@example.org with a brief explanation as to the reason of your request.
+You can request for a change of College by sending us an email with a brief explanation as to the reason for your request.

-Please send us a copy of your CV to email@example.com requesting for a change of College.
+Please send a copy of your CV to Member Services requesting a change of College.
 Your CV should clearly indicate that you are practising in the engineering area which belongs to the requested College.